visit-dav/visit/src/doc/python_scripting/functions.rst

 **Description:**

     DefineTensorExpression creates new tensor variables.
     Tensor variables define a tensor field over a mesh and are used by the Tensor plot.
     A 2D tensor would consist of a vector of 2 2-component vectors.
     A 3D tensor would consist of a vector of 3 3-component vectors.
     A symmetric tensor would need to provide 4 or 9 components even though a 2D tensor has 3 unique values and a 3D tensor has 6 unique values.
-    For a 2D symmetric tensor, the components would be supplied as
-    {{Sxx, Syx}, {Syx, Syy}}.
+    For a 2D symmetric tensor, the components would be supplied as {{Sxx, Syx}, {Syx, Syy}}.
     For a 3D symmetric tensor, the components would be supplied as {{Sxx, Syx, Szx}, {Syx, Syy, Szy}, {Szx, Szy, Szz}}.

+    The variable name argument is a string that contains the name of the variable to define.
+    The variable name can also be a list of strings with the names of the variables to define.
+    If you are going to define more than about a hundred expressions you should use the list version to get good performance.
+    If you use the list version the number of variable names must match the number of definitions.
-    The variableName argument is a string that contains the name of the new variable.
-You can pass the name of an existing expression if you want to provide a new expression definition.
-The expression argument is a string that contains the definition of the new variable in terms of :ref:`built-in expressions <Built-in_expressions>` and pre-existing
-    variable names using VisIt_'s :ref:`expression grammar <Expression_grammar>`.
+    If you pass the name of an existing expression it will replace the current definition.
+    The expression argument is a string that contains the definition of the new variable in terms of :ref:`built-in expressions <Built-in_expressions>` and pre-existing variable names using VisIt_'s :ref:`expression grammar <Expression_grammar>`.
-    If you run into problems defining your expression you might want to read the section on
+    If you run into problems defining your expression you might want to read the section on :ref:`expression compatibility gotchas <Expression_Compatibility_Gotchas>`.

+    The function will throw an exception if the list of strings is incorrectly formed, as well as when the number of variable names does not match the number of definitions.

 **Example:**